CloudSecurityAlliance/CSA-Guidance/Domain 13- Security as a Service.md

 ## Recommendations

-* Before engaging a SecaaS provider, be sure to understand any security-specific requirements for data handling (and availability), investigative, and compliance support.
+* Before engaging a SecaaS provider, be sure to understand any security-specific requirements for data-handling (and availability), investigative, and compliance support.
 * Pay particular attention to handling of regulated data, like PII.
 * Understand your data retention needs and select a provider that can support data feeds that don't create a lock-in situation.
 * Ensure that the SecaaS service is compatible with your current and future plans, such as its supported cloud (and on-premises) platforms, the workstation and mobile operating systems it accommodates, and so on.